Martial Arts Benefits, What If Enrolling Child in Martial Arts Class?

 - Benefits children with ADHD or Attention Deficit Hyperactivity Disorder.
 Self-control and coordination are the two skills, which are underdeveloped in children with ADHD.
 Martial art teaches exactly those skills thereby greatly benefiting children with ADHD in the long run.

-- Enhances self esteem: In most competitive sports a child needs to compete with a peer and if that does not go well, it could lead to diminished self worth.
-Martial arts, concentrates on encouraging and building on the inner strength of the Child.
+- Enhances self-esteem: In most competitive sports a child needs to compete with a peer and if that does not go well, it could lead to diminished self-worth.
+Martial arts concentrate on encouraging and building on the inner strength of the Child.

-- Finding a good instructor: An instructor holding many credentials may not necessarily be a good teacher.
-A good instructor is one who takes the time out to answer your questions and addresses your concerns.
+- Finding a Good Instructor: An instructor holding many credentials may not necessarily be a good teacher.
+A good instructor is one who takes time out to answer your questions and addresses your concerns.

 | Feb 21, 2013